Azure/iot-edge-v1/samples/nodejs_remote_sample/README.md

 To run this sample:

+1. Install [Node.js](https://nodejs.org/en/download/) version 6.0 or later.

 1. Follow the instructions in the [proxy gateway sample](https://github.com/Azure/iot-edge/blob/master/samples/proxy_sample/README.md) to build and configure an IoT Edge application that communicates with an out-of-process module.

-2. In the `proxy/gateway/nodejs` folder, run `npm install` to install the package's dependencies.
+1. In the `proxy/gateway/nodejs` folder, run `npm install` to install the package's dependencies.

-3. In the `samples/nodejs_remote_sample` directory, run `npm install` to install the sample's dependencies.
+1. In the `samples/nodejs_remote_sample` directory, run `npm install` to install the sample's dependencies.

-4. Start the `proxy_gateway` app from one terminal like this:
+1. Start the `proxy_gateway` app from one terminal like this:

     ### Linux/Mac
     ```